Syntax and Semantics of Linear Dependent Types: Some Discrete Models: Monoidal Families

-The models described above are clearly more general than those of DTT, as we are dealing with a non-Cartesian monoidal structure on the fibre categories.
+The models described above are more general than those of DTT, as we are dealing with a non-Cartesian monoidal structure on the fibre categories.
 This proves that the inclusion is proper.

 We have seen that the $\mathrm{Fam}$-construction realises the category of models of DILL as a reflective subcategory of the category of models of ILDTT.
-Moreover, from various non-trivial models of DTT indexed over other categories than $\mathrm{Set}$ it is clear that this inclusion is proper as well.
+Moreover, the existence of various non-trivial models of DTT indexed over categories other than $\mathrm{Set}$ shows that this inclusion is proper as well.

-Finally, we note that these inclusions still remain valid in the sub-algebraic setting where we do not have $I$- and $\otimes$-types.
-A simple variation of the argument using multicategories rather than monoidal categories does the trick.\end{proof} Although this class of families models is important, it is clear that it only represents a very limited part of the generality of ILDTT: not every model of ILDTT is either a model of DTT or of DILL.
-Hence, we are in need of models that are less discrete in nature but still linear, if we are hoping to observe interesting new phenomena arising from the connectives of linear dependent type theory.
+Finally, we note that these inclusions remain valid in the sub-algebraic setting where we do not have $I$- and $\otimes$-types.
+A simple variation of the argument using multicategories rather than monoidal categories suffices.\end{proof} Although this class of family models is important, it captures only a very limited part of the generality of ILDTT: not every model of ILDTT is a model of either DTT or DILL.
+Hence, we need models that are less discrete in nature but still linear, if we hope to observe interesting new phenomena arising from the connectives of linear dependent type theory.
 Some suggestions and work in progress will be discussed in the next section.